Kehra: Early history

-According to the Swedish land audit of 1564-1565, Kehra village was part of the Kiviloo manor and had a size of 13 oxgangs.
+According to the Swedish land audit of 1564–1565, the village of Kehra was part of Kiviloo Manor and had a size of 13 oxgangs.
 The village of Jaunack (Janakas, Jannikkas) was first mentioned in the same audit.
 It was near the mouth of the Aavoja river and had a size of two oxgangs.
 Kehra and Karrock mills were also first mentioned in the same audit.
 Kehra mill (Kedder quarn) was located 100 meters upstream from the current car bridge, in the north-eastern corner of the current pulp and paper mill.
 For some time around the end of the 17th century, the mill was temporarily located 100 meters upstream from the mouth of the Aavoja river, near the village of Jaunack.
 The mill in its original location was demolished in 1936 to make room for the pulp mill that was going to be built.
 Karukse mill (Karockas quarn) was likely located around 20–50 meters upstream from the current medical center, near the mouth of the hypothetical Karukse stream and was demolished at an undetermined time.